nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 - You can describe univariate data using numerical measurements, such as the mean, median, mode, standard deviation.
   - **Barchart**: Qualitative or Discrete Variable.
     - Frequency Table
+  - ** Histogram and Box Plot**: Continuous Variable.

+### Exploring Data: What else to explore?
+Data objects that don't follow the general behavior of other data:
+- Aberrant values
+- Misisng values
+- Extreme values
+These might be considered noise or exceptions, but might also be used in fraud detection or might be a rare event.

+## Tests of Normality
+Many statistical procedures (including correlation, regression, t-tests, and analysis of variance) are based on the assumption that the data follow a normal distribution; that is, it is assumed that the populations from which the samples are taken are normally distributed.
+### Shapiro-Wilk (P-P) plot
+In the Shapiro-Wilk test, the cumulative distribution of the data is shown on a normal probability scale, called a P-P (probability-probability) plot, where a normal distribution is shown by a straight line with a slope of 1.
+Thus the Shapiro-Wilk statistic is a way of measuring how far the graphic representation of the data deviates from the straight line.
+### Kolmogorov-Smirnov
+The Kolmogorov-Smirnov test involves measuring the maximum deviation *D* (in absolute terms) between the distribution function (cumulative density function) of the variable tested and the distribution function of a Gaussian variable (or, more generally, of any continuous variable whose distribution is to be compared with that of the observed variable).
+We then calculate the probability of obersving such a large value of *D* on the hypothesis H0 that the tested data come from a normal distribution.
+If this probability is below a given threshold of 0.05 ir 0.10 (a higher threshold can be used if the sample sizes are smaller), we reject H0 and conclude that the data do not come from a normal distribution.
+### Anderson-Darling
+This is most often used where a family of distributions are being tested, in which case the parameters of that family need to be estimated and account must be taken of this in adjusting either the test-statistic or its critical values.

+## Homoscedascity
+A formal requirement for some statistical analyses which is used to compare the means of two or more groups.
+- Literally means 'having the same scatter/variance' and indicates having data values that are scattered, or spread out, to about the same extent.
+- *e.g. Imagine that you want to use family income to predict luxury spending.
+At the lower income levels, you won't see much variance because they don't have much to spend.
+However, when you get to the higher income levels, families vary greatly in their luxury spending.
+Some people like to save; some are spenders.
+In this case, you don't have homoscedacity (you have heteroscedacity), and your regression model could be impacted.
+- Tests for homoscedacity include:
+  - Levine (best)
+  - Bartlett
+  - Fisher

+## Bivariate Analysis
+- **Bivariate** = two variables
+- With bivariate data you have two sets of related data you want to compare.
+- *e.g. A bike shop might want to measure how many bicyclists come in on warm weather days vs. cold weather days.
+- You might have **two discrete variables**: such as when measuring the link between gender and smoking.
+  - Tests:
+    - Cramer's V
+    - Chi-Squared
+- You might have **one discrete and one continuous variable**, as when measuring dosage of a medicine and recovery time.
+  - Tests:
+    - Parametric ANOVA test
+      - Requires normality/homoscedacity assumption
+    - Non-parametric approaches
+      - Wilcoxon-Mann-Whitney (2 groups)
+      - Kruskal-Wallis (>2 groups)
+## Data Preparation: Transforming Variables
+Why do we need to prepare data?
+- In the real world applications data can be inconsistent, incomplete, and/or noisy
+  - Data entry or data collection problems
+  - Discrepancy in naming conventions
+  - Duplicated records
+  - Incomplete or missing data
+  - Contradictions in data
+  - Decisions are based on the data; bad data=bad decisions
+## Transforming Variables: Data Normalilization